Logo

 Beauvais Gare SNCF

-After 19 or 20 minutes, you'll arrive at a stop between the two terminals at Beauvais-Tillé Airport:
+After 20 minutes or so, you'll arrive at a stop between the two terminals at Beauvais-Tillé Airport:

 No 6 airport bus arriving at Beauvais-Tille Airport